These terms apply to the desktop version of the software.

 If you are a business user (i.e. you are not a consumer user), you agree to reimburse us in respect of all loss, damage, reasonable costs and reasonable expenses which we suffer or incur as a consequence of your breach of these terms.
 Your liability for our costs and expenses under this clause 10 is to be assessed on the court’s “indemnity basis” rather than the “standard basis”, and you agree to pay them even if you would not otherwise be liable for them.

 11.1 We are the controller of personal data used in the provision of your subscription, and we will process such personal data in accordance with our privacy statement and data protection laws.

-11.2 Our third party hosting provider is Amazon Web Services and the software is hosted in the USA.
-Amazon Web Services is registered with the EU-US Privacy Shield which provides and appropriate safeguard for the transfer of personal data outside of the European Economic Area and UK.
+11.3 Our third party hosting provider is Amazon Web Services and the software is hosted in the USA.
+We rely on Standard Contractual Clauses in place between Sparkol and Amazon Web Services which provide an appropriate safeguard for the transfer of personal data outside of the European Economic Area and UK.

 12 When we may terminate your subscription or close your software account